docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 **Description**

 The type of value stored in the named property.
 The `PropertyValueType` enumeration has one value for each type of data that can be stored in or retrieved from a property.
 Each type of data is stored and retrieved in a different kind of structure.
 All property objects store data according to one of these categories.
-For example, a 3D spatial property (such as a layer’s position) is stored as an array of three floating-point values.
+For example, a 3D spatial property (such as a layer's position) is stored as an array of three floating-point values.
 When setting a value for position, pass in such an array, as follows: `mylayer.property("position").setValue([10, 20, 0]);`

-In contrast, a shape property (such as a layer’s mask shape) is stored as a Shape object.
+In contrast, a shape property (such as a layer's mask shape) is stored as a Shape object.
 When setting a value for a shape, pass a Shape object, as follows:

 ```javascript
 var myShape = new Shape();